PatelRaina/Final_Project/README.md

 - [x] Add a JavaScript feature to electronic-devices.html page.
 (By Rahul)
 - [x] Update JavaScript features of login.html, my-account.html and that of the navigaion bar.
 Make necessary changes in HTML/CSS.
 (By Rahul)
 - [x] Add a javascript validation to checkoutpage.html page(By Mansi)
+- [x] Add a javascript feature of storing item to local storage to the accessories.html page(By Raina)

 ---